Elia Kazan: 1950s: Rise to prominence

 Kazan's next film was Viva Zapata!
-(1952) which also starred Marlon Brando.
-This time the film added real atmosphere with the use of location shots and strong character accents.
+(1952), which also starred Marlon Brando.
+This time, the film added real atmosphere through location shots and strong character accents.
 Kazan called this his "first real film" because of those factors.
 In 1954, he again used Brando as a star in On the Waterfront.
-As a continuation of the socially relevant themes that he developed in New York, the film exposed corruption within New York's longshoremen's union.
+As a continuation of the socially relevant themes he developed in New York, the film exposed corruption within the city's longshoremen's union.
 It too was nominated for twelve Academy Awards, and won eight, including Best Picture, Best Director, and Best Actor for Marlon Brando.
 On the Waterfront was also the screen debut for Eva Marie Saint, who won the Oscar for Best Supporting Actress for her role.
-Saint recalls that Kazan selected her for the role after he had her do an improvisational skit with Brando playing the other character.
-She had no idea that he was looking to fill any particular film part, however, but remembers that Kazan set up the scenario with Brando which brought out surprising emotions:
+Saint recalls that Kazan selected her for the role after having her perform an improvisational skit with Brando as the other character.
+She had no idea that he was looking to fill any particular film part, however, but remembers that Kazan set up the scenario with Brando, which brought out surprising emotions:

 I ended up crying.
-Crying and laughing ...
-I mean there was such an attraction there ...
-That smile of his ...
-He was very tender and funny ...
+Crying and laughing. ...
+I mean, there was such an attraction there. ...
+That smile of his. ...
+He was very tender and funny. ...
 And Kazan, in his genius, saw the chemistry there.

-Life magazine described On the Waterfront as the "most brutal movie of the year" but with "the year's tenderest love scenes", and stating that Saint was a "new discovery" in films.
+Life magazine described On the Waterfront as the "most brutal movie of the year" but with "the year's tenderest love scenes", and stated that Saint was a "new discovery" in films.
 In its cover story about Saint, it speculated that it will probably be as Edie in On the Waterfront that she "starts her real trip to fame".

-The film made use of extensive on-location street scenes and waterfront shots, and included a notable score by noted composer Leonard Bernstein.
+The film used extensive on-location street scenes and waterfront shots and featured a notable score by composer Leonard Bernstein.